 'Wealth consists not in having great possessions, but in having few wants.' - Epictetus

 Firstly, can we be honest about what we need, rather than desire?
-For example I feel that I need care, support, attention and affection.
+For example, I feel that I need care, attention, shelter, food, freedom and affection.
 To be fed, stroked, desired and excited.
 Meeting these needs consistently seems to be only partially related to much money I have.
 Instead knowing my needs allows me to prioritise meeting them over how much money I have.
 However, trying to fully meet our needs is only likely to be partially successful.

-I also know, it is impossible to totally monetarily compensate for the deficits of these needs in my past.
-I wonder then could we instead grieve their incompleteness in the past, present and future?
-Accepting we will not get what we need or want.
+In my experience, we cannot totally compensate for our needs not being met in the past.
+Leaving us with a feeling of deficit.
+I wonder then, could we instead, learn to grieve our unmet needs.
+Accepting we will not always get what we need.
 Learn to enjoy wishing for wishes sake.
 Enjoying the wanting without having.
 Whilst adding effective grieving to our list of needs.
-I will now reflect on what we have learnt from this brief examination.
+Finally I reflect on the experience of sharing part of my relationship with money.

 'Too many people spend money they earned...to buy things they don't want..to impress people that they don't like.' - Will Rogers

-In this blog I have briefly admitted to myself, and yourself, part of my complicated relationship with my money.
+In this blog I have shared part of my complicated relationship with my money.
 How it fits with what I see as a problem of not talking about our money.
 In doing so I have experienced, and contained, uncomfortable and pleasurable emotions.
-Identified alternative strategies to getting my desires and needs met.
+Identified alternative strategies to getting my wants and needs met.
 Including enjoying wanting something without having it.
-In doing so, I have placed my money in new helpful psychological and emotional containers.
-A useful exercise for me and hopefully you too.
+In doing so, I have placed my relationship with money in new helpful psychological and emotional containers.
+A useful exercise for me and hopefully for you too.
 I thank you for reading about my experience and I wonder about yours?

 Phillips, A., (2013).
 The analyst & the bribe, video recording of paper delivered to the BCLA, retrieved: https://www.youtube.com/watch?v=K8wGZt-4ASg